 Mount Kilimanjaro is the tallest mountain on the Africa.
 It is also the highest free-standing mountain in the world.
+Kilimanjaro forms part of the Kilimanjaro National Park and is located in Tanzania near the Kenyan Border in East Africa.

 The origin of the name Kilimanjaro is not exactly known.
 However, a number of beliefs exist.
 Explorers adopted the name Kilimanjaro by 1860.
 The mountains name is from the Swahili language.
 The word Kilima, meaning “mountain,” and the KiChagga word Njaro, loosely translated as bright or shining.
 Thus, Kilimanajro could be called the 'Shining Mountain'.